Inertial Momentum Dissipation for Viscosity Solutions of Euler Equations: External Flow Around a Smooth Body

 The only possible exception of which we are aware comes from a 2D numerical simulation of a vortex quadrupole impinging on a flat wall \cite{nguyenvanyen2018energy}.
 Evidence was presented in \cite{nguyenvanyen2018energy}, Figure 12, that the maximum vorticity at the wall in that flow scales $\sim Re,$ which would imply $\btau_w\neq \bzed$ at least at one point.
-It is possible that our strong non-flow-through assumption \eqref{wallnormal} is invalid in this flow, since reference \cite{nguyenvanyen2018energy} reports ``a blow-up of the wall-normal velocity associated with an abrupt acceleration of fluid particles away from the wall,'' corresponding to explosive boundary-layer separation.
-Another possible reconciliation of our Theorem \ref{theorem3} with the numerical observations of \cite{nguyenvanyen2018energy} is that the nonzero $\btau_w$ values reported may occur at only a zero-measure set of points of $\partial \Omega,$ so that still $\btau_w=\bzed$ in the sense of distributions and $\lim_{\delta\to 0}{\rm ess.sup}_{\bx\in \Omega_\delta}|\bu(\bx)|=0.$ \end{remark}
+It is possible that our strong version \eqref{wallnormal} of the vanishing wall-normal velocity is invalid in this flow, since reference \cite{nguyenvanyen2018energy} reports ``a blow-up of the wall-normal velocity associated with an abrupt acceleration of fluid particles away from the wall,'' corresponding to explosive boundary-layer separation.
+Another possible reconciliation of our Theorem \ref{theorem3} with the numerical observations of \cite{nguyenvanyen2018energy} is that the nonzero $\btau_w$ values reported may occur as $\nu\to 0$ at only a zero-measure set of points of $\partial \Omega,$ so that still $\btau_w=\bzed$ in the sense of distributions and $\lim_{\delta\to 0}{\rm ess.sup}_{\bx\in \Omega_\delta}|\bn\bdot\bu(\bx)|=0.$ \end{remark}

-\begin{remark} On the other hand, the assumptions \eqref{wallboundedness}, \eqref{wallnormal} invoked in Theorem \ref{theorem3} imply the strong-weak uniqueness property for the resulting viscosity solutions of Euler equations, e.g. see \cite{wiedemann2018weak}.
+\begin{remark} On the other hand, the assumptions \eqref{wallboundedness}, \eqref{wallnormal} invoked in Theorem \ref{theorem3} imply the weak-strong uniqueness property for the resulting viscosity solutions of Euler equations, e.g. see \cite{wiedemann2018weak}.
 (We thank T. Drivas for insisting on this fact.)
 This result is immediate when the flow domain $\Omega$ is a bounded open set with $C^\infty$ boundary $\partial \Omega$ and if there is an incompressible Euler solution ${\bf U}\in C^\infty(\Omega\times [0,T)$) which satisfies ${\bf U}\bdot\bn=0$ everywhere on the boundary.
 In that case, we may consider ${\bf U}$ as an extension $\barphi$ into $\Omega$ of a smooth section of the surface cotangent bundle and from the proof of Theorem \ref{theorem3} we obtain that the limiting viscosity solution $\bu$ must satisfy for a.e. $\tau\in (0,T)$